The world is huge

 Be reasonable.

 Being overly demanding or demeaning just inspires agents to pick someone else to upgrade if the opportunity arises.
-And don’t waste everyone’s time and good will if you know that you are a poor candidate.
-If you are traveling with your whole family, have a pet lobster in a cage as your carry-on, or purchased a ticket for an extremely low fare, you probably don’t want to spend your energy demanding upgrades.
+And don’t waste everyone’s time and goodwill if you know you are a poor candidate.
+If you are traveling with your whole family, have a pet lobster in a cage as your carry-on, or purchased an extremely low-fare ticket, you probably don’t want to spend your energy demanding upgrades.

 If the flight is relatively empty, your chances are slim.

 Even though seats in business class may also be empty, the airlines don’t usually upgrade people for no reason.
 If the flight is full, your chances are better.
 Airlines carefully plan how much they oversell flights, and their inventory departments are not upset if people need to be upgraded to accommodate everybody on the flight.
-Therefore, on a full flight the airlines sometimes are forced to upgrade people.
-In this scenario, if you have a good story, you may be lucky—solo travelers who are willing to be reseated to accomodate families have the best odds.
-Remember, of course, that business or first class may already be full from prebooked elite-level upgrades.
+Therefore, airlines are sometimes forced to upgrade people on a full flight.
+In this scenario, if you have a good story, you may be lucky—solo travelers who are willing to be reseated to accommodate families have the best odds.
+Remember, of course, that business or first class may already be full from pre-booked elite-level upgrades.

 Volunteer to give up your seat if the flight is oversold.